 The Board acknowledges its responsibilities for maintaining sound internal control systems to safeguard unitholders’ interest and Hektar REIT’s assets and for reviewing the adequacy and integrity of these systems.
-Due to the limitations that are inherent in any system of internal control, the system currently employed is designed to manage, rather than eliminate, the risk of failure to achieve corporate objectives.
-Accordingly, it can only provide reasonable but not absolute assurance against material misstatement or loss.

 The Board has put in place an organizational structure with formally defined lines of responsibility and delegation of authority.
 A process of hierarchical reporting has been established which provide for a documented and auditable trail of accountability.
 The procedures include the establishment of limits of authority coupled with the publication of an Employees Handbook.
 There are also established procedures for planning, capital expenditure and for monitoring Hektar REIT’s business and performance.

 These procedures provide for continuous assurance to be given at increasingly higher levels of management, and finally, the Board.

 The Chief Executive Officer reports to the Board on significant changes in the business and external environment.
 The Chief Financial Officer provides the Board with quarterly financial information, which includes key financial indicators.
 This includes, among others, the monitoring of results against budget, with variances being followed up and management action taken, where necessary.back to top